CPVazquez/CS6343Linear/Workflows/Manager/README.md

 * requests

 ## Commands
-* To build the image:
+* To build the imag, type the following command in the current directory:

   ```
   ./build.sh